 Car seats help save children’s lives.
-However, to prevent serious injury, car seats must be the right size for your child, installed correctly and purchased in Canada.
+However, to prevent serious injury, they must be the right size for the child, installed correctly and purchased in Canada.
 Car seats bought from other countries (including the United States) are not legal to use in Canada because they haven’t met Canada’s high standards for car seat safety.

 Car Seat Safety and You